Clery Report/Annual Security and Fire Safety Report

 Fire Safety Education and Training

 Residence Life staff and floor marshals are trained on fire safety by Residence Life Management under the supervision of Environmental Health and Safety and Public Safety at the beginning of the Fall semester and as required in the Spring and Summer semesters.
-Hands-on fire extinguisher training is provided by Environmental Health and Safety.
-Online fire safety training is also available through Environmental Health and Safety upon request.
+Environmental Health and Safety sponsors a campaign every September, "Fire Safety Week" offering fire safety education and hands-on fire extinguisher training with a live fire; this campaign is offered to every member of the campus community; online fire safety training is also available upon request.

 The Duquesne University Department of Public Safety maintains a fire log that records any fire that occurred in an on-campus student housing facility and includes information such as the nature, date, time and general location of each fire.
 Any entry to the log is required to be made within two business days of the receipt of the information.
 The fire log for the most recent 60 day period remains open for public inspection during normal business hours.
 Any portion of the log older than 60 days will be available within two business days after receipt of a request for public inspection.